sndoja/sndoja/README.md

 💻 I am currently working as a Software Engineer @Accepted in Athens.

-🌱 Completing my MSc in Data Science @ AUEB.
+🌱 Recently graduated from the MSc in Data Science @ AUEB.

 🧐 Work related interests:
 - REST APIs, ms, k8s